-Linda holds a Master of Arts in Latin American Studies from the University of New Mexico and a Master of Strategic Studies from the US Army War College.
-She received her undergraduate degree in International Studies/Latin America from the University of South Florida and is fluent in Spanish.
+Linda holds a Master of Arts in Latin American Studies from the University of New Mexico and a Master of Strategic Studies from the U.S. Army War College.
+She received her undergraduate degree in International Studies/Latin America from the University of South Florida.

 Join Linda on Twitter: @llgouldsrq

 Pierrette Kelly is an independent, experienced, nonprofit executive and development professional based in Bradenton, Florida.
 Pierrette provided leadership as CEO of Anna Maria Island Community Center (AMICC) for over two decades and is a recipient of the H. Bunnel Humanitarian award in 1991.

 Collaborating with the Board of Directors, donors, community, and staff, Pierrette established quality community programs with a particular focus on out-of-school educational enrichment programs — working to identify at-risk children and their families and connect them with volunteers, service organizations, and support, including innovative summer learning programs and scholarships for children from families with limited assets.
 In 1993, AMICC established a family therapy program with licensed clinical social workers and licensed marriage and family therapists to provide family therapy and parenting education.
 During that time, Pierrette established AMICC's Endowment Trust Fund and built a new community center.